-(i) Length of Time in Settlement Conference Program.
+[(f)] (h) Length of Time in Settlement Conference Program.

-- (1) Time Limits.
+(1) Time Limits.
 For appeals subject to the provisions in Rule 3E, the settlement judge must file a final settlement conference status report within 120 days of assignment that indicates whether the parties were able to agree to a settlement.
-In all other appeals. a final settlement conference status report must be filed within 180 days of assignment. - (2) Extensions.
+In all other appeals, a final settlement conference status report must be filed within 180 days of assignment.
+[Within 180 days of assignment, the settlement judge must file a final settlement conference status report indicating whether the parties were able to agree to a settlement.
+For cases involving child custody, visitation, relocation or guardianship issues, a final settlement conference status report must be filed within 120 days of assignment.]

+(2) Extensions.
 Upon stipulation of all parties or upon the settlement judge's recommendation, the settlement program administrator may extend the time for filing a final settlement conference status report.
-In appeals subject to the provisions of Rule 3E, the time may be extended for an additional 60 days.
-In all other appeals, the time may be extended for an additional 90 days.
+In [cases not involving child custody, visitation, relocation or guardianship issues] appeals subject to the provisions of Rule 3E, the time may be extended for an additional [90] 60 days.
+In [cases involving child custody, visitation, relocation or guardianship issues] all other appeals, the time may be extended for an additional [60] 90 days.